aistabci/abci-docs/v3/en/docs/job-execution.md

 Advance Reservation does not guarantee the health of the compute node for the duration.
 Some reserved compute nodes may become unavailable while they are in use.
 Please check the following points.

-* To check the availability status of the reserved compute nodes, using the `qrstat -ar ar_id` command.
+* To check the availability status of the reserved compute nodes, using the `qrstat -f AR-ID` command.
 * If some reserved compute nodes appear unavailable status the day before the reservation start date, consider canceling the reservation and making the reservation again.
 * For example, if the compute node becomes unavailable during the reservation period, please check [Contact](./contact.md) and contact <abci3-qa@abci.ai>.